CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 I'd be happy to learn a different way, how would you have done it?

 <!-- What Changes -->
 ## Changes to the output file

-You'll find both copies of the config.vdf in the [diff check of config.vfd](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/tree/main/diff%20check%20of%20config.vfd) folder. before *before-config.vdf*, and *after-config.vdf*.
+You'll find both copies of the config.vdf in the [diff check of config.vfd](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/tree/main/diff%20check%20of%20config.vfd) folder - *before-config.vdf*, and *after-config.vdf*.

 The final Diff Check (minus all my personal info) is also available, here [Remove all Guide button binds (guide:bxx) from 'config.vdf'](https://www.diffchecker.com/TxvnAz0R/)

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are more than welcome, and **greatly appreciated**.

-If you have a suggestion that would make this better then please, fork the repo and create a pull request.
-You can also open an issue with the "enhancement" tag, whatever works for you.
+If you have a suggestion that would make this Repo better then please do contribute by either forking the repo and creating a pull request, joining in with [discussions](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions), or opening an issue with the "enhancement" tag - whatever works for you 🙏🏻

 Don't forget to give the project a star!
 Thanks again!

 <!-- Bugs -->
 ## Issues and Bugs!